The periodic impulse train is an infinite sum of unit impulses spaced apart:

 The impulse train is periodic with period , so it has a Fourier series.
 All its harmonic coefficients are equal to :

-So all harmonics are equally present — the impulse train has a flat line spectrum.
+Every harmonic is equally present: the impulse train has a flat line spectrum.
 This is the discrete-frequency analog of the white-spectrum-of-the-impulse result .